Rashi-Gupta-2000/BookStore_MERN/Readme.md

 Users registered for this application can
 - browse books from the library
-- filter them based on category, author, publcations etc..
+- filter them based on category, author, etc..
 - Like book
 <!-- - Review a book  -->
 <!-- - Categorize the books according to the arrival time  -->